Biography of David Black

 Skypiece

-Flyover, his 150' long stainless steel "flight path" of the Wright Brothers' first flight, enlivens downtown Dayton, Ohio.
+Flyover, his 150' long stainless steel 'flight path' of the Wright Brothers' first flight, commemorates the aviation pioneers in their birthplace, here in downtown Dayton, Ohio.
 Flyover was chosen by the National Council of Structural Engineers Association for a national "Special Projects Award" in Seattle.

 Flyover